tykurtz/tensorflow_models/README.md

 ```

 # Motivation
 The primary goal is efficiency with the target language being C++.
 This gives us access to image_transport and nodelets, which cuts down on unnecessary serializing/deserializing of images.
-Another goal is flexibility by targeting tensorflow/models,
+Another goal is flexibility and compatability by targeting tensorflow/models,

 https://github.com/tensorflow/models/tree/master/research/object_detection for bounding box detection.
 https://github.com/tensorflow/models/tree/master/research/deeplab for segmentation, and for 2D 'free space' perception.